shmsw25/qa-hard-em/README.md

 }
 ```

-## Details abou the model
+## Details about the model
-The model architecture is exactly same as [Min et al 2019][acl-paper].
+The model architecture is exactly same as [Min et al 2019][acl-paper]'s model.
 We only modify loss functions to have different variations.
 You can check the exact command line for training and evaluating the model in `run.sh`.
 Some useful flags are as follows.

 - `--train_batch_size`: batch size for training; experiments reported in the paper use batch size of 192
 - `--predict_batch_size`: batch size for evaluating
 - `--loss_type`: learning method, one of
-            - `first-only`: only considering answer span appearing earliest in the paragraph
+            (i) `first-only` which only considers the first answer span,
-            - `mml`: maximum marginal likelihood objective
+            (ii) `mml` which uses maximum marginal likelihood objective, and
-            - `hard-em`: hard em objective (our main objective)
+            (iii) `hard-em` which uses hard em objective (our main objective)
 - `--tau`: hyperparameters for hard-em objective; only matters when `loss_type` is `hard-em`; experiments reported in the paper use 4000 for TriviaQA-unfiltered and 8000 for NaturalQuestions
 - `--init_checkpoint`: model checkpoint to load; for training, it should be BERT checkpoint; for evaluating, it should be trained model
 - `--output_dir`: directory to store trained model and predictions